awsdocs/iam-user-guide/doc_source/id_root-user.md

 ## Securing the credentials for the root user<a name="id_root-user_secure_credentials"></a>

-For more information about securing the credentials for the AWS account root user, see [Lock away your AWS Account Root User access keys](best-practices.md#lock-away-credentials)\.
+For more information about securing the credentials for the AWS account root user, see [Lock away your AWS account root user access keys](best-practices.md#lock-away-credentials)\.